Learning about the role of an arbitration lawyer reveals how much families can accomplish outside the courtroom.

 Mediation encourages a collaborative atmosphere.
 Instead of assigning blame or focusing on past issues, it aims to create a mutually beneficial plan for the future.
 Since both sides help make the decision, they are more likely to stick to the agreement, which lowers the chance of future disagreements.

-Mediation sessions are confidential, allowing both parties to speak openly without fear that what they say will later be used against them in court.
-This sense of privacy can foster trust and honesty, making it easier to resolve disagreements effectively.
+These sessions are confidential, allowing both parties to speak freely without worrying that their words will later be used in court.
+This privacy encourages trust and honesty, making it easier to resolve disagreements.

 How Arbitration Differs From Mediation